Skip to content

 assert ret.returncode == 1

-Example of a post-generation hook script:
+Example post_gen_project.py hook script:

 import os